Wayne Thiebaud: Early life

 In 1949, he enrolled at San Jose State College (now San José State University) before transferring to Sacramento State College (now California State University, Sacramento), where he earned a bachelor's degree in 1951 and a master's degree in 1952.

 Career

 Thiebaud subsequently began teaching at Sacramento City College.
-In 1960, he became assistant professor at the University of California, Davis, where he remained through 1991 and influenced numerous art students.
+In 1960, he became assistant professor at the University of California, Davis, where he taught for 42 years and influenced numerous art and design students.
 He held a Professor Emeritus title there up until his death in late 2021.
-Occasionally, he gave pro bono lectures at U.C.
-Davis.
+He retired from U.C.
+Davis in 1990, but continued to teach on an unpaid basis until 2002.